Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/schedule_anniversary.md

 "q_learning_resource"];

 var abstract = [
-"Quantum computing has initiated a great popularity to be able to perform in different environments quantum algorithms that some claim to reach a quantum supremacy, one of the most popular areas is the Quantum Machine Learning (QML) as there are equivalents to the models, such as neural networks, support machines, nearest neighbor, and that these manage to perform a Supervised Learning to classify from a set that we know its result.
+"Unlike for classical computers, for quantum computers, present-day quantum assembly languages do not correspond to physical hardware operations.
+Although gate-based quantum computers which implement a universal gateset can run any qubit operations, for the implementation to be efficient, the desired gate needs to be decomposed into gates the hardware can run.
+This talk is a primer on quantum computer architecture, specifically how quantum software is compiled to quantum assembly language and then to quantum hardware.", "Quantum computing has initiated a great popularity to be able to perform in different environments quantum algorithms that some claim to reach a quantum supremacy, one of the most popular areas is the Quantum Machine Learning (QML) as there are equivalents to the models, such as neural networks, support machines, nearest neighbor, and that these manage to perform a Supervised Learning to classify from a set that we know its result.
 Our proposal uses quantum circuits to represent a neural network following the format of parametric quantum circuits and using Grover's algorithm and a complex data storage structure known as quantum RAM (QRAM) that has a complexity O(log(n)) to read a state of information with the use of the SWAP Test for the quantum nearest neighbor.
 These examples developed in two popular environments which are Qiskit as in PennyLane we managed to obtain an accuracy greater than 80% considering that it is a two-class classifier.", "One of the main actual problems in quantum computing is related to the number of qubits that can have the hardware implementation, also that can difficult the limitation of the algorithms and also that the algorithms can have errors due to the environment.
 We present a hardware implementation on FPGA that can emulate quantum circuits with a certain architecture that gives all the probabilities distribution of the quantum circuit outcomes.", "The leading hypothesis to explain how migratory birds can detect the direction of the Earth's magnetic field is the Radical-Pair mechanism, which is by now a well-established theoretically and experimentally mechanism.
 The radical pairs oscillate between singlet and triplet states.
 The Earth's magnetic field direction influences the probability of finding them in one state or another.
 The yield of these states controls the neural signals of the bird's retina, providing the basis for magnetoreception.
 This research studies quantum correlations in the mechanism of radical pairs, working with discord-type quantifiers.
 In the first stage of the work, the dependence of the angle of the Earth's magnetic field and the singlet yield was investigated, consistent with the different studies on the mechanism of radical pairs.
 In the second stage, discord-type quantifiers were calculated as a function of the angle of the Earth's magnetic field, finding a dependence similar to that of the singlet yield.",